MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

 ---
-title: Run canvas and model-driven apps on a mobile device | Microsoft Docs
+title: Run canvas app and model-driven apps on Power Apps mobile | Microsoft Docs
-description: Learn how to run a canvas app or a custom model-driven app on a mobile device.
+description: Learn how to run canva and model-driven apps on a mobile device.
 author: mduelae
 ms.service: powerapps
 ms.component: pa-user